sonertari/A4PFFW/README.md

 # A4PFFW

 A4PFFW is an Android user interface for PFFW and UTMFW.
-Afaik, PFFW and UTMFW are the only firewalls with Web, Android, and Windows UI for monitoring.
+Afaik, PFFW and UTMFW are the only FOSS firewalls with Web, Android, and Windows UI for monitoring.
 A4PFFW supports Firebase push notifications too.

 You can find a couple of screenshots on the [wiki](https://github.com/sonertari/A4PFFW/wiki).

-The apk file is available for download at [a4pffw64\_20181106.apk](https://drive.google.com/file/d/1qLqfSALcAzNFUx5jnYNraJLnH3ZuJVl4/view?usp=sharing).
-Make sure the SHA256 checksum is correct: c0a1eddc118976df6cb6dc737331cd8d5dc7a7429a557f83aeb8b69b7aa907a6.
+The apk file is available for download at [a4pffw65\_20190520.apk](https://drive.google.com/file/d/1zMuAcRWgG_uv3QZ__RsH5Ym7yVRWNb5p/view?usp=sharing).
+Make sure the SHA256 checksum is correct: c5ce76ffee4f1c4f28bfd47b3462bf73d966b53c97c67e399c5ffc348514b3c4.

 A4PFFW is part of the PFFW project.